 I look at food similar to the way Carrie Bradshaw looks at her shoes – with lust and a can’t-live-without-it kind of attitude.
 (Although I won’t lie, I look at shoes the same way she does as well.)
 I also have the same reaction she does when figuring how much of my income actually goes towards dinners out, grocery stores and fancy food shops – it’s quite astonishing when that yearly credit card statement rolls around.
-But I wouldn’t change it for anything, it’s who I am.

 But as it goes with most things in life, it’s all about balance.
-Since I spend such a big bulk of my money on things that I love, I try to cut back on other things in life that aren’t necessary, and try my best to come up with a couple meals a week that won’t send my bank account into a tailspin.
+Since I spend such a big bulk of my money on things I love, I try to cut back on other things in life that aren’t necessary, and try my best to come up with a couple meals a week that won’t send my bank account into a tailspin.

 I quickly fell in love with the flavor profile of a bahn mi a few years ago, and since then renditions on it have become somewhat repetitive in my household.
 The bulk of the ingredients are typically something I have on hand, and the remaining ingredients are pretty cheap to pick up on a whim, making this a meal that’s not only inexpensive, but super quick and easy to prepare.

 I basically stole the recipe from these Banh Mi Chicken Burgers and this bahn mi pizza I fell in love with a few months ago (if you’re not on a diet, try it NOW), removed the cheese and swapped out a carb-filled pizza crust base for a more figure-friendly vessel of lettuce.

 Like the pizza there are three different components to the lettuce wraps; first, the saucy pork filling; second, the pickled veggies; and third, the spicy sauce.